rmz38/Color-Changer/README.md

 chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security

-Otherwise, this works best on microsoft edg(opened directly from the folder wihtout a server) or hosted on a server(such as xampp).
+Otherwise, this works best on microsoft edge(opened directly from the folder wihtout a server) or hosted on a server(such as xampp).